umbraco/UmbracoDocs/13/umbraco-cms/tutorials/editors-manual/working-with-content/README.md

 2. Click the **Insert Macro** button from the toolbar.
    - This will open the configuration menu where you can edit any values previously added.

-### Removing macros
+### Removing Macros

 To remove a macro:

 1. Select the macro in the Rich Text Editor.
 2. Press the **Delete** or **Backspace** button on your keyboard.

-### Tables
+## Tables

 Tables are used to format information in a grid-based structure.
 When you insert a table, you select how many rows and columns the table should comprise of.
 Additionally, you can fill in some optional formatting properties.
 These values can be changed later, so it is not important to know exactly what your table will look like when you create it.

 ![Inserting a Table](images/Insert-a-table-v11.png)

-#### Editing an Existing Table
+### Editing an Existing Table

 To edit the table after creating it, click on the table.
 A pop-up appears with different table properties and options.
 Alternatively, you can click on the **Table** button in the Rich Text Editor toolbar.

 ![Editing an Existing Table](images/Editing-an-existing-table-v11.png)

 Clicking on **Table Properties** gives you different options for modifying the table’s appearance.
 However, the developer of the website may have already created table styles for you so you may not need to adjust these settings.

 There are other options available for modifying cells, rows, and columns such as width, height, alignment, border, and so on.

 ![Table Properties](images/table-properties-v11.png)

 ## Configuring a Rich Text Editor

 The Rich Text Editor in Umbraco can be configured in many different ways.

 For more information, see the [Rich Text Editor Configuration](https://docs.umbraco.com/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor/configuration) article.